 On June 29, 2010 in conjunction with the 100th anniversary of the RCN, Her Majesty Queen Elizabeth II and His Royal Highness the Duke of Edinburgh visited Sackville during the International Fleet Review in Halifax and unveiled a plaque to mark the significance of Canada’s Naval Memorial.
 In August 2011, Governor General David Johnston, patron of the Canadian Naval Memorial Trust, toured the ship and met with veterans and other trustees.

 HMCS Sackville is an iconic symbol of the Battle of the Atlantic and the sacrifice of those who gave their lives and of all those who served and continue to serve Canada at sea.
-Planning is underway to ensure the long-term preservation and operation of the 76-year-old ship as part of the long-term Battle of the Atlantic Place project.
+Planning is underway to ensure the long-term preservation and operation of the ship.